Weight Map Layer for Noise and Adversarial Attack Robustness: Experiments

-When testing models for noise robustness, we added random uniform noise to the input, which always had a lower boundary of zero.
+We tested model robustness on two types of noise, uniform noise and adversarial noise.
+When testing models for uniform noise robustness, we added random uniform noise to the input, which always had a lower boundary of zero.
 We varied the upper boundary to assess the degree of robustness.
-After the addition of noise, the input was renormalized to be within the range $[0, 1]$.
+After the addition of the noise, the input was renormalized to be within the range $[0, 1]$.
 The robustness measure is reported as the average test error achieved by the model on the noisy test dataset averaged over three trials.
 For testing the models against adversarial attacks, we followed the fast gradient sign method (FSGM) \citep{Goodfellow2014} approach, where we varied the $\epsilon$ parameter to control the severity of the attack.
-For both the uniform noise and adversarial attacks, besides test error, we calculated the mean square error (MSE) between the activations produced at the last convolutional layer in response to the original input (prior to the addition of noise) and the noisy/perturbed input.